This policy is in seven parts:

 The College magazine is an ever-popular activity.
 The editors are chosen by the College, but everything else including content, collaboration, art-work, printing and distribution is student-led.

 The Art department runs a two night residential trip to a European city in the Autumn to visit galleries.
-The biology department take a week-long field trip to the Algarve in Portugal and the Geography department takes a week-long trip field trip to Blencathra in the Lake District.
+The Geography department takes a week-long trip field trip to Blencathra in the Lake District.

 Ashbourne takes advantage of its location in central London to offer an array of trips and visits to is students.
 These have included educational/cultural visits to the theatre, opera and ballet, trips to museums and galleries and trips for fun and socialising including football matches at Wembley Stadium and Old Trafford, go-karting and ten-pin bowling.